macnick/bookaduc-client/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/d1299b7f-7200-4245-a14c-ae688bafeaf8/deploy-status)](https://app.netlify.com/sites/motogp-macnick/deploys)

-# MotoGP Database
+# BookADuc App

-MotoGP championship 2020 team info.
-Catalogue of Statistics.
-Single Page App for MotoGP fans.
+This is the final Microverse's capstone project!!
+The purpose of the project is to create a Full-Stack app that works with a backend in Rails and a Frontend in React.
+This repo contains the frontend project.
+It's a React app that works as an interface to handle connections to the backend API.
+The main features you will find here are: Single Page App for MotoGP fans.
 Fast, dynamic and responsive build with React & Redux.
 Data from the [thesportsdb API](https://www.thesportsdb.com/).

 ## Table of Contents